War in Iraq (2013–2017): Aftermath

 Despite these efforts, ISIL continued to hold out in the western desert and wage an insurgency campaign against government forces in northern Iraq by mid-2018, most notably in Diyala and Kirkuk Governorates.
 As the military could not protect the isolated hinterland of these regions, ISIL forces would repeatedly attack remote villages, defeating their self-defense groups, kidnap people for ransom and forcing local civilians to flee.
 Sometimes, ISIL fighters would even openly flaunt their presence, placing their flag at well visible points and driving around with motorcycles, cars, and technicals.
 The group also targeted followers of Yarsanism (called Kaka'i in Iraq) around Kirkuk, whom the militants consider unbelievers.
 In course of one notable attack, ISIL fighters raided a house in a village to the south of Shirqat on 11 March 2018, killing a tribal sheikh who led a Sunni militia against the group as well as three others.
 In July 2018, the Iraqi Army, Popular Mobilization Forces and Peshmerga launched Operation "Vengeance for the Martyrs" to destroy ISIL remnants in Diyala and Kirkuk Governorates, supported by the Iraqi Air Force and US-led coalition.

 By April 2018, hundreds of ISIL fighters were still located in the Anbar desert.

 Following ISIL's defeat, the group has regardless continued an insurgency.
 However they have been greatly weakened and violence in Iraq has been sharply reduced in 2018.
-Only 95 people lost their lives during the month of May, the lowest figure in 10 years.
+Only 95 people died during the month of May, the lowest figure in 10 years.

 A total of 7,366 of ISIL members have returned to their home countries, where some countries also agreed to bring unaccompanied children back.
 According to a study by the European Parliament in May 2018, around 30% of Western European ISIL members have returned to their countries, in which they would face a criminal investigation and risk assessment.